scivision/office-headless/README.md

 python -m loutils.doc2print ~/mydocs -s .md -exe notepad++
 ```

-LibreOffice 7.2 finally fixed file globbing, but we use explict for-looping to work with older LibreOffice.
+LibreOffice 7.2 finally fixed file globbing, but we use explicit for-looping to work with older LibreOffice.
 LibreOffice is not thread-safe, so documents are converted or printed one at a time.